nealstewart/training/SECOND_ITERATION.md

 ### Requirements:

 - Endpoint matches specification above
-	- `messageCount` is the number of messages in the messages array
+	- `count` is the number of messages that have been submitted to the server
-	- Date format in JSON must be in [ISO 8601](https://en.wikipedia.org/?title=ISO_8601)
-	- The messages array is the list of the 10 (or less) most recent messages being produced by the POST resource `/messages/names/$name`
+	- The messages array is the most recent messages.
-	- The `lastMessage` field contains the timestamp of the last message that was produced.
+	- The limit query parameter should be respected
 - Messages are stored in a postgres database
 	- should be created in a docker image, based on the [official docker image](https://registry.hub.docker.com/_/postgres/)
 	- schema is initialized during the bootup of the project.
 The database and user can be created manually.